raineorshine/updatehammer/README.md

 	Successfully installed ansi-styles, moment

-Now our package.json looks like this:
+Now all our dependencies are at the latest:

 	{
 	  "dependencies": {